dadusig/pdf-sanitizer/README.md

 #### without specifying a directory

-it will search for pdf files inside the folder from which it called
+it will search for pdf files inside the folder from which it was called

 ```bash
 $ python sanitizer.py